M. K. Stalin: Public image and perception

 In August 2021, Stalin was ranked first among chief ministers of India in the India Today "Mood of the Nation" survey.
-The Indian Express named Stalin as India's 24th-most-powerful personality in 2022, and 23rd in 2025.
+The Indian Express named Stalin as India's 24th most powerful personality in 2022, and 23rd in 2025.

 Awards and accolades

 On 1 August 2009, Anna University conferred upon Stalin an honorary doctorate for his contributions to governance and community development.
 The Kentucky Colonel Award, the highest award given by the Commonwealth of Kentucky in the United States, was given to Stalin for his public service.
 He was also honoured as Kentucky's goodwill ambassador.

+Film and television career

+Stalin acted in the following films and television series: Ore Raththam (1987), Makkal Aanayittal (1988), Kurinji Malar and Suriya.
+He produced the film Nambikkai Natchathram (1978) starring his brother M. K. Muthu.